dikaeinstein/godl/README.md

 The implementation of the tool could get better by taking advantage of the concurrency primitives of golang.
 Like using the `net/http` package to fetch the binary archive and stream the response to a goroutine in charge of extracting the tarball and installing it.
 Similar to this shell command: `curl -L [url] | tar -xfz [path/to/install/binary]`.

+### Contributing

+You can take a shot at the suggested improvements from the README.
+Also follow the convention from the `contribution.md`